 (voting) membership may be granted to those engaged in an activity closely related to Christian administration in a Christian institution/foundation or not-for-profit organization (501(c)(3)).

 Active and Associate must adhere to the TCN Code of Ethics.

 (non-voting) membership may be granted to individuals or individuals who represent for-profit companies wishing to join for commercial purposes and who desire to join in the support of TCN, its purposes, and its programs.
 This category includes those individuals, or individuals representing organizations, that provide consulting services to churches.

 (non-voting) membership may be granted to individuals who are full-time students in a college or seminary, who are interested in church administration.
 Student membership is limited to not more than a five-year period.
 Full time students, if employed part time by a Christian church/organization are eligible for student membership.

 (non-voting) membership is for individuals who do not meet the definitions for Active, Associate, or Business membership, includes volunteers (unpaid) and those seeking employment.

-The Board of Directors will use the following guidelines for granting the Emeritus status: Those applying for Emeritus status should have been an Active or Associate member for:
+The following guidelines will be used for granting the Emeritus status: Those applying for Emeritus status should have been an Active or Associate member for:

 - at least ten years,